HectorRicardo/simple-music-app/README.md

 # The `MediaController`-`MediaSession` part

-This architectural part is used to fulfill Expectation 1, which is repeated below for convenience.
+This architectural part is used to fulfill Expectation 1, which I repeat here below for convenience:

-> **Expectation 1**: The app's music player should be able to be controlled not
+> The app's music player should be controllable not only from the app's UI
-> only from the app's UI itself, but also from other places, such as:
+> itself, but also from other places, such as:
 >  - the device's/peripherals' external hardware media buttons
 >  - the notification bar/lock screen (your app should provide a notification
 >    for the player)
 >  - Google Assistant
 >  - other devices/apps

 In Android terminology, the "places" from which we should be able to control the app's player (including the app's UI) are referred to as **media controllers**